-5.3.4 The wedge filter coordinate system
+534 The wedge filter coordinate system

-The wedge filter coordinate system rotates with the wedge and the positive y axis points from heel to toe of the wedge.
+The wedge filter coordinate system rotates with the wedge and the positive quaxis points from heel to toe of the wedge.
 The wedge filter coordinate system has the beam limiting device coordinate system as its mother system.
-In RayPlan Physics and the main RayPlan 2024B application, the wedge coordinate system is defined to coincide with the selected collimator coordinate system (IEC 61217 or Non-IEC) for a wedge orientation of zero degrees.
+In RayPlan Physics and the main RayPlan v2025 application, the wedge coordinate system is defined to coincide with the selected collimator coordinate system (IEC 61217 or Non-IEC) for a wedge orientation of zero degrees.